zethon/zethon.github.io/_posts/2018-10-11-thursday-morning.md

 ---
-layout: post
 title: Working with Conan
+date: '2018-10-09'
+categories:
+  - blog
 tags:
-  - diary
-  - owl
   - conan
-  - package managers
+  - macos
 published: true
-date: '2018-10-09'
 ---

 I have been experimenting with Conan on my Mac.
 Ideally I would like to use it with [Owl][1] instead of the manual solution I have right now.
 This is essentially required if I want to get builds on Travis-CI and Appveyor working